 To submit a proposal, please include the following information as required in the online submission Form.
 A PDF of the submission template form is available here for your prior review and download.

 - Session Coordinator Details

-(The person who will oversee the organization of the session) including name, title, department, institution, country, and email (Note: The session coordinator may also be a presenter/speaker)
+Identify the person who will oversee the organization of the session, including their name, title, department, institution, country, and email address.

-- Session Description (500 words maximum)
+- Session Description (note: 300-word maximum)

 - Presenter (Speaker) Details